Data protection overview

 Adopt Azure Active Directory

-Another action you can take to improve the security of your end users' credentials is to use Azure Active Directory (Azure AD) instead of Microsoft Accounts (MSA) to manage your organization's access to Azure DevOps.
-This allows your IT department to manage its end user access policy including password complexity, password refreshes and expiration if the user leaves your organization.
-Through Active Directory federation, you can directly link Azure Active Directory to your organization's central directory, so you have only one location to manage these details for your enterprise.
+Another way to improve the security of your end users' credentials is to use Azure Active Directory (Azure AD) to manage your organization's access to Azure DevOps.
+Azure AD allows your IT department to manage its end-user access policy, including password complexity, password refreshes, and expiration if the user leaves your organization.
+Through Active Directory federation, you can directly link Azure AD to your organization's central directory, so you have only one location to manage these details for your enterprise.

-|Single user name / password for all work assets||No||Yes|
+|Single username / password for all work assets||No||Yes|

 |Password lifetime & complexity control||User||Organization|